-- 47% of aged cases held by forces at the beginning of the month were completed by the end of the month - The number of Aged cases reduced across July, from 15841 to 14295. - The 4 forces experiencing delays hold 87% of all Aged cases. - 42 of the 52 forces had less than 100 aged cases, with 36 of those having 10 or less
+- 38% of aged cases held by forces at the beginning of the month were completed by the end of the month - The number of Aged cases increased across August, from 14295 to 19.391. - The 4 forces experiencing delays hold 91% of all Aged cases. - 40 of the 52 Police Disclosure Units having less than 100 Aged cases, 27 of those having 10 or less.

-The overall volume sent to forces was 6.1K below forecast across July.
+The overall volume sent to forces was 6.2K above forecast across August.

-Vacancies very slightly decreased from 114 to 113, the leaving and starting of staff across the forces is a constant challenge, with successful recruitment campaigns routinely taking three months, police vetting adding a further three months and training then taking at least six to nine months.
+Vacancies very slightly decreased from 113 to 112, the leaving and starting of staff across the forces is a constant challenge, with successful recruitment campaigns routinely taking three months, police vetting adding a further three months and training then taking at least six to nine months.
 This means the full positive impact from additional / newly recruited staffing is not felt for a considerable period.

-Hampshire & Isle of Wight: Overtime and other measures continue to be implemented to help manage workloads.
-With budgeted resource of 28.62 FTE, they now have 1.36 FTE vacancies and 6.0 FTE (22%) of current staff are new starters and/or in training.
+Hampshire & Isle of Wight - overtime and other measures continue to be implemented.
+With budgeted resource of 28.62 FTE, they now have 1.36 FTE (5%) vacancies and 6.0 FTE (22%) of current staff are new starters and/or in training.

-Kent: has reduced their Aged volume by almost 60% since early January, with further improvements in Kent's Aged and WiP expected towards the end of the calendar year.
-With budgeted resource of 54.2 FTE, they have 9.51 FTE (17.5%) vacancies and 4.27 FTE (11%) of current staff are new starters and/or in training).
-To tackle the long-standing performance issues Kent are also continuing with a restructure of the Unit which will in the longer term give them greater resilience and improve output.
+Kent - has reduced their Aged volume by almost 60% since early January, with further improvements in Kent's Aged and WiP expected in the coming months.
+With budgeted resource of 54.2 FTE, they now have 8.51 FTE

+(15.7%) vacancies and 5.27 FTE (13%) of current staff are new starters and/or in training).

-Sussex: a number of measures have been implemented at Sussex including a Gold Group which means focus at the highest level within force on Sussex's recovery including staff being seconded from other areas in the force to complete checks, DBS funding additional staff to handle the increases in volumes of checks and funded overtime to minimise the impact whilst new staff are recruited and trained.
-Staff have been seconded from within force and other forces who have capacity have been supporting by completing 'less complex' checks and this will be in place until vacant positions are filled, and new staff become productive.
-With resource of 27.17 FTE, they now have 6.31 FTE (23%) vacancies and 8.0 FTE (40%) of current staff are new starters and/or in training.
+Sussex - a number of measures continue to be implemented at Sussex including a Gold Group which means focus at the highest level within force on Sussex's recovery including staff being seconded from other areas in the force to complete checks, DBS funding additional staff to handle the increases in volumes of checks and funded overtime to minimise the impact whilst new staff are recruited and trained.
+They also recently started an exercise contacting RB's for applications that are over 100 days old to enquire whether the application is still required enabling them to focus resource on checks that are still required.

-Thames Valley: Since July productivity has been impacted by the introduction of a new IT system, vacancies and the embedding of new operational practices which led to an increase in Aged cases.
+Thames Valley: productivity was impacted by the introduction of a new IT system, vacancies and the embedding of new operational practices which led to an increase in Aged cases.
 Staff are becoming increasing familiar with the new system and productivity is improving.
-With budgeted resource of 44.79 FTE, they have 4.34 FTE (10%) vacancies and 1.0 FTE (3%) of current staff are new starters and/or in training.
+With budgeted resource of 44.79 FTE, they still have 4.34 FTE (10%) vacancies and 1.0 FTE (3%) of current staff are new starters and/or in training.